successtheman/micmute_pscript/README.md

+# No longer using this, I now use https://github.com/SaifAqqad/AHK_MicMute instead

 # micmute_pscript

 * Powershell companion script to make the "MicMute" program originally by mistificat0r on sourceforge work properly since it seems to not be updated any longer